Facilities and Administrative (F&A) Rates

 The Federal Office of Management and Budget (OMB) Circular A-21 establishes principles for determining costs applicable to grants, contracts, and other agreements between the federal government and educational institutions.
 Circular A-21 defines criteria for determining both direct and F&A costs.
 In addition, Circular A-21 establishes a mechanism for higher education institutions to calculate, negotiate, and recover F&A costs from federal and other sponsors.

-For more detailed information on the mechanics of the F&A rate calculation, please refer to the Primer on Facilities and Administrative Costs.
 For more detailed information on the University's Costing Policy, please refer to GIM 23.

 Direct costs are those costs that can be identified specifically with a particular sponsored project with a relatively high degree of accuracy.
 F&A costs are those costs incurred for a common or joint objective that cannot be identified readily and specifically with a particular sponsored project.
 F&A costs were historically referred to as "indirect costs."